 — Stylist Magazine (@StylistMagazine) June 16, 2017

-Since the weekend, we have stepped up our role at the Grenfell Community Assistance Centre, providing services and support around the clock – 24 hours a day.
+We then stepped up our role at the Grenfell Community Assistance Centre, providing services and support around the clock.

-Experienced British Red Cross volunteers are part of the team providing advice and support at the centre.
+Experienced Red Cross volunteers were part of the team providing advice and support at the centre.
 At the busiest time, we had an average of 40 volunteers on site each day.

 Are you taking over the council’s role?

 Not at all.
-But we are increasing our role in response to the levels of need that are becoming apparent and a direct request from Gold Command.
+On Saturday 17 June we increased our role in response to the levels of need that were becoming apparent and a direct request from Gold Command.

 The response is being managed by the Grenfell Fire Response Team, made up of representatives from central government, the British Red Cross, the Metropolitan police, London-wide local and regional government and the London Fire Brigade.

-- Red Cross emergency response volunteers from around the country have been on the ground providing 24/7 practical and emotional support.
+- Red Cross emergency response volunteers from around the country were on the ground providing 24/7 practical and emotional support.

-- Our volunteers have been working with the local community to help sort donations.
+- Our volunteers worked with the local community to help sort donations.

 - We have been staffing a helpline to provide people with support (details below).